Lithrun/Erios-Documentation/_docs/api/class/Label.md

 {:class="table table-bordered highlight"}

 ### MakeInputLocal(InputEvent)
-> Transformations issued by 's inputs are applied in local space instead of global space.
+> Returns a copy of the given with its coordinates converted from global space to this 's local space.
+If not possible, returns the same unchanged.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">